sanamummer/Test-scripts/README.md

 ### To get your own Testnet head [builbear](https://buildbear.io/)
 - Create a Testnet on BuildBear
 - Copy the RPC and explorer link and add to the hardhat.config.js file
-- Click on open Faucet ,connect you wallet and mint Native tokens.
-- Copy the Private key from the MetaMask and add in Hardhat.config.js file
+- Copy the mnemonic from the Dashboard and add in Hardhat.config.js file

 ### To deploy all the contracts, run `npx hardhat run scripts/deployAll.js --network buildbear`.